Interacting Ghost Dark Energy Models in the Higher Dimensional Cosmology: Numerical results

 \subsection{Model 3}

 The model 3 assumes the Universe where a dark matter modeled as a barotropic fluid with $\omega(t)_{b}$ given by the equation (19) and ghost dark energy interact with dark matter via,

 where $q$ is a deceleration parameter and $Q$ has a term containing time derivative of $q$.
+Here, $\gamma$ and $\beta$ are interaction coefficients, both specify interaction rate.
 Dependence of $Q$ from $\rho{b}$ and $\rho_{G}$ is nonlinear.\\ Fig. 4 shows that Hubble expansion parameter have similar behavior with the previous models but with lower value, therefore not recover current observational value of $H$.
 Although changing sign of deceleration parameter and correct interval of total EoS illustrated in the Fig. 4, but we can not recommend the model 3 as real model of our Universe (because of Hubble expansion behavior).